-To earn an educator license in Arkansas, candidates must complete professional development requirements as established by the Arkansas Department of Education.
-After September 1, 2014, candidates must submit evidence of completing the following professional development requirements:
+To earn an initial educator license in Arkansas, candidates must complete professional development requirements as established by the Arkansas Department of Education.
+As of September 1, 2014, candidates must submit evidence of completing the following professional development requirements:

 - Identifying and Reporting Child Maltreatment (Act 1236 of 2011) – 2 hours

-- Parental Involvement – 2 hours (Note: Will require completion of 2+ modules for 2 hours credit)
+- Parental Involvement – 2 hours (Note: You will need to complete 2 or more modules to earn the required 2 hours credit)

 - Gatekeepers: Youth Suicide Prevention Awareness – 2.5 hours